Panagia Kanala: The icon

 The icon depicting the Virgin Mary holding Jesus to her right side and leaning her head slightly towards him, is an example of post-Byzantine art and is considered to be the work of the hagiographer Emmanuel Skordilis.
-The icon measures 1m x 0.80m.
+The icon measures 1 by 0.8 m.
 In this icon, the figure of the Virgin Mary is depicted holding Christ in her arms with her left hand.
 To the left and right are the Archangels Gabriel and Michael.

 According to the local tradition, the icon was miraculously found at night by fishermen in the waters between Kythnos and Serifos.
 The fishermen carried the icon to their village, Dryopida.
 Then, according to the same legend, the Virgin Mary appeared in the sleep of the fishermen and indicated to them the place where the church was to be built.
-The icon is considered as "Wonderworking".
+The icon is considered as "wonderworking".